LucianoCirino/MHWI-LedgeLBG/README.md

 ## SAFI'S DRAKSHOT

-- The absolute king of LLBG.
-With an unmatched Spread 3 magazine of 5, this gun is without a doubt in a class of its own.
+- With an unmatched magazine size for Spread 3s, this gun is without a doubt in a class of its own.

 <table>
 <tr style="vertical-align:top;">